Irineu333/Resource/README.md

 ## Extensions

-The library comes with some basi basic [extensions](src/main/kotlin/extension/Resource.kt) to handle and manipulate the states.
+The library comes with some basic [extensions](src/main/kotlin/extension/Resource.kt) to handle and manipulate the states.

 ## kotlin.Result